 Weekends and Christmas

 And then, I told him, “You’ll begin to wonder what your children look like when they first wake up in the morning.
 I know you’ll still see them on weekends and at Christmas, but you’ll begin to grieve that you are missing their childhood.
-Many fathers have that situation imposed on them, but you will have
+Many fathers have that situation imposed on them, but you will have chosen it.

 “And then a very strange thing may occur; it’s not impossible that you’ll begin to think about the wife you have left.
 The things that annoy you so much now will not seem such a big deal then and you may begin to appreciate qualities in her that mean little to you now.
 And, at that moment, you may just gaze across the bed and the woman who has captivated you will not seem like the person she is to you today.”